|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 After having completed all five breathing exercises: the 1-to-8, 1-to-4, and 5-to-1 counts, the three-part breathing, and the alternate nostril breathing exercises, which one left you feeling the most relaxed?

-On this track, we presented five breathing exercises that you might consider teaching or recording for your anxious clients, which are the 1-to-8 count; 1-to-4 count; 5-to-1 count; three-part breathing; and alternate nostril breathing.
+In this section, we presented five breathing exercises that you might consider teaching or recording for your anxious clients, which are the 1-to-8 count; 1-to-4 count; 5-to-1 count; three-part breathing; and alternate nostril breathing.

 What are five breathing techniques that help clients reduce stress?